-

 Centre focus

-These areas have been chosen for their potential to benefit from innovative research approaches.
+These areas have been carefully selected for their potential to benefit from innovative research and for their insights into the immune system.

-By focusing on these areas, the centre aims to learn how to apply our new understanding of immune cell decision-making to transform patient outcomes and provide a foundation for expanding its scope to other diseases in the future.
+This focus will help us apply our new understanding of immune cell decision-making to transform patient outcomes and provide a foundation for expanding our work to other diseases in the future.

 Methodological innovation

-Our unique scientific approach builds on fundamental discoveries that have identified how the immune system senses, measures and matches its response to challenges.
+Our scientific approach builds on foundational discoveries that have identified how the immune system senses threats, measures them and calibrates its response with extraordinary precision.

-When making decisions, immune cells precisely calibrate a range of internal cell fate dials governing division rate, duration of clonal expansion, rates of cell death and differentiation.
+In response to immune challenge, cells adjust a series of internal ‘cell fate timers’, mechanisms that govern division rate, duration of clonal expansion, rates of cell death and how they differentiate.

 Our programs